 4. Start/End Time Subtraction

-Next, we need to subtract the start time from the end time to accurately calculate the employee hours worked duration.
-Of course, the bigger value from the smaller one.
-As simple as that.
+Next, we need to subtract the start time from the end time to accurately calculate the employee’s hours worked.
 In our example, we have to take it back a notch for Stella and calculate 17:15 – 8:00 = 9:15 hours, which we need to again convert to decimal format, which is 9.25, to accurately process payroll.

 5. Unpaid Breaks Subtraction

-Now, without using the employee work hours calculator, we will subtract unpaid breaks.
+Now, we will subtract unpaid breaks.
 This is done to calculate actual work-time to ensure that you don’t overpay your employees.
 Now, let’s assume that Stella took a 30/60 = 0.5-minute lunch break; we get 9.25 – 0.5 = 8.75 hours, for which we need to fairly pay her every dollar.

-5 Steps to Calculate Employee Hours Worked for the Year
+How to Calculate Hours Worked for the Year?

 Here’s the next question.
-How do you calculate total employee work hours for the entire year?
+How do you calculate hours worked for the entire year?
 This time, we will have to use 5 steps.
-However, it’s still time-consuming and complex.
+However, calculating your work hours manually is still time-consuming and complex.
 Nonetheless, here’s how it works.

 1. Identify Working Hours